doublenine99/QR-Code-Ordering-System/README.md

 After you successfully do order, then you can check your order history by pressing following icon:
 While you are waiting for the order or need some extra help, you can press the following icon to ask for help.
 After pressing it, it will show the following message “Message sent, please wait for someone comes to help you”.

-Tips: All data is shared within each table, you can use multiple devices to scan on same QR code to order together;
+**Tips: All data is shared within each table, you can use multiple devices to scan on same QR code to order together;**

 ## Restaurant Mobile App

 1. ‘npm start’ respectively.
 2. A web page will open in browser.
 Scan the QR code with smartphone’s camera to access the app.
+3. create an account first, right now no matter which account you are, we will give you the control of Koisushi restaurant.
+4. On the table Page, you can see or control the status of table by long press,  check the order of each table by normal press.

+                          the color of each table means different things.
+* Green: this table do not need your interfere(still browsing menu or no one using the system)
+* Yellow: this table has already ordered and need the restaurant to make and serve the food.
+* Orange: all dishes for this table have been served, need them to pay after finish.
+* Red: this table need some help
+5. On the order page, you can see all orders finished or still processing
+6. On the profile page, you can change your profile information or go to Menu page
+7. On the  Menu page, you can edit the dish information and categories you want to have.